neunms/Reinforcement-learning-on-graphs-A-survey/README.md

-# Reinforcement Learning on Graph: A Survey
+# Reinforcement learning on graphs: A survey

 This open-source library is available to summarize several years of research papers on graph reinforcement learning for the convenience of researchers.

 For any ideas and literature on graph reinforcement learning, please contact me.